cpldcpu/MisguidedAttention/README.md

 *"I have a 6- and a 12-liter jug.
 I want to measure exactly 6 liters."*

-Some LLMs will get this right, others come up with amazing way to make things complicated.
+Some LLMs will get this right, others come up with amazing ways to make things complicated.

 #### Measuring 4 liters.